Everything you need to know about the DFX Automated Market Maker, (AMM).

-We have designed the DFX AMM to optimize for the forex use case and it is not meant to be a generalized AMM.
+We have designed the DFX AMM specifically optimized for the forex use case and it is not meant to be a generalized AMM.
 This new AMM is uniquely built for low volatility trading of currency pairs.

 New and unique features for our design!